BrainDigitalSlideArchive/SlideRelabeler/README.md

-# SlideRelabeler
+# WSILabeler
-Remove and/or replace labels from whole slide images (WSIs)
+Replace and/or delete labels from whole slide images (WSIs)

 ## Design
 The app has a browser-based (HTML/CSS/js) frontend, for a familiar and efficient graphical user interface.
 The back-end server invokes python code to interact with the WSI files.
 It is packaged into a stand-alone application for easy installation and use.